-I get asked that question often.
-You can hear the surprise in their voice when I mention I don’t even know where or how I rank.
-I gave up on that years ago!
-What I do is write about what I do, what I get asked about, what I see clients struggle with.
-I spread it on social (but I’m not doing all I can do there either and I know it).
+I write about what I do, what I get asked about, what I see clients struggle with.
+Then, I spread it on social (but I’m not doing all I can do there either, and I know it).

 First the Technical SEO Basics